ibm-cloud-docs/watson-assistant/search-milvus-add.md

       {: note}
 1. Click **Next** to go to **Conversational search (optional)**.
 1. Conversational search is available only in the Plus and Enterprise plans of {{site.data.keyword.conversationshort}}.
-If you want to activate conversational search, switch the **Conversational Search** toggle to `on`.
-For more information about conversational search, see [conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search#conversational-search-setup).
+To activate conversational search, switch the **Conversational Search** toggle to `on`.
+For more information, see [Conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search#conversational-search-setup).
 1. In the **Configure result content** section, provide the following fields to map the title, body, and URL to the search response:

     - **Title**